-- Any individual regardless of their age, sex, race or ethnicity, and standards of personal hygiene are susceptible to Pediculosis, if they come in contact with an infected individual
+- Any individual regardless of their age, sex, race or ethnicity, and standards of personal hygiene are susceptible to Pediculosis, if they come in contact with an affected individual

 - Head lice are usually common in school settings, college institutions, and childcare settings, indicating that they affect school children the most.
-Also, due to their generally long hair, girls and women are more prone to condition
+Also, due to their generally longer hair, girls and women are more prone to this condition

 - Pubic lice are generally prevalent among sexually-active individuals (age group 15-40 years)

 - Body lice are mostly found among those with poor personal hygiene; those who do not have a chance to bathe regularly, change their clothes frequently.
 Adult populations are mostly affected by body lice

 - Pediculosis is found worldwide; the condition is observed in both the developed and developing regions of the world